Skip to Main Content

 Federal Stats

-For example, more airline statistics are available from Bureau of Transportation Statisticsairline and airports statistics.
+Most federal agencies collect statistics related to their subjects.
+For example, airline statistics are available from Bureau of Transportation Statisticsairline and airports statistics.

-USA.gov has this searchable list of Federal Agencies to help you look for other Federal Agencies that may be helpful to you.
+USA.gov has a searchable list of federal agencies to help you look for ones that may be helpful to you.

-Economic Census of 2017 The Economic Census is conducted every five years collecting data for years ending in “2” and “7”.
+The Economic Census is conducted every five years in years ending in “2” and “7”.

 Bureau of Labor Statistics – U.S. Department of Labor